prasadhonrao/devcamper/docs/spec.md

 #### Frontend (Web App)

+# Can We mention versions for this technologies
 - **Framework**: React.js (with Next.js for SSR, if needed)
 - **State Management**: Redux Toolkit
 - **Styling**: Tailwind CSS